elvindesouza/hardening/README.md

 First, install the appropriate package that provides an SSH server like `openssh`

+First, generate keys with

+`ssh-keygen -t ed25519` (this algorithm in particular because +performance)

+Then copy over your public key to the designated "remote" machine

+`ssh-copy-id -i .ssh/id_ed25519.pub username@192.168.0.2`

+Public Key Authentication is now set up!
+Try it by connecting to the machine with

+`ssh username@address`

 If you aim for remote administration, **change your default port**!
 Also, install an intrusion prevention service like `Fail2ban`.

 #### Fail2Ban Installation and setup